-- The pupils understand what a compound condition is.
+- Pupils understand what a compound condition is.

-- The pupils are able to use compound conditions in their program.
+- Pupils are able to use compound conditions in their program.

-- The pupils can discuss digital security in detail and with precision.
+- Pupils can discuss digital security in detail and with precision.

 Have each pupil choose the brick that they feel best represents their performance.

 - Blue: I've used one compound condition in my program.

 - Yellow: I've used two compound conditions in my program.